 Wielding the Lasso of Truth

 I am an OB/GYN and a pain medicine physician.
-I write a lot about sex, science, and social media, but sometimes I write about other things because, well, why not?
+I write a lot about sex, science, and social media, but sometimes I write about other things on my substack blog, because, well, why not?

 Come for the sex, stay for the science